Transaction history data specification

 1. Objective

-Use this dataset for:
+Use this dataset for:- Sales performance analytics

 - Price elasticity modeling